 All adults who work in school have a responsibility to read and understand the key safeguarding documents and policies and to act within accordance of the policy at all times.
 This expectation is explained in the Staff Handbook and in the visitors' ‘Welcome’ leaflet.
 (Available at the school office)

 All adults in school are expected to read the DfE booklet: 'Keeping Children Safe in Education' and 'Annexe A'.
 This is revised and read on an annual basis.
 They also read the 'Safer Working Practice Guidance'; the school Child Protection Policy; the school Whistleblowing Policy; the Behaviour and Discipline Policy and the guidance on 'Children Missing in Education'.
 In 2020 there was a new document released called 'When to call the Police' which all staff have read and understood.
 In 2021 a new DfE document about Sexual Violence and Sexual Harassment has also been included.
 We make it very clear who the Designated Child Protection Staff are and what their responsibilities are.
 Staff are required to sign to say they have read and understood these documents on an annual basis.
-Our staff are kept up to date on a regular basis through notices and one minute guides - the latest awareness is around cuckooing, sad-fishing , up-skirting and peer on peer abuse.
+Our staff are kept up to date on a regular basis through notices and one minute guides - the latest awareness is around Child on Child Abuse, Commerce as one of the 4 Cs of Online Safety, Domestic Abuse, Early Help Intervention and undressing.

 The Designated staff undertake training courses each year to ensure that they keep their training up to date - someone also attends the annual Cape Conference.

 Governors are asked to read the same documents and sign to say they have read them.
 They must also read Annexe C about Online Safety and the section regarding Safer Recruitment.
 In November 2018 the Governors attended a safeguarding briefing that was arranged through Governor Support Services as part of their training schedule.
-The Designated Safeguarding Team in school presented the Governors with updates to Keeping Children Safe in Education in November 2020 as part of their statutory duties.
+The Designated Safeguarding Team in school present the Governors with updates to Keeping Children Safe in Education on an annual basis as part of their statutory duties.
 Several of our Governors are also 'Safer Recruitment' trained to support the school in the recruitment process.

 Further information about safeguarding children in Leeds can be found on the Leeds Safeguarding Children Partnership website: https://www.leedsscp.org.uk